Richard Baxell: Antifascistas (2010)

 Baxell is also the co-author, with Angela Jackson and Jim Jump, of Antifascistas: British & Irish Volunteers in the Spanish Civil War (2010), a book of short texts and pictures.
 Antifascistas accompanied an exhibition of the same name which opened in May 2010 and included photographs, posters, banners and personal accounts, many of which were taken from the Marx Memorial Library.
 An updated Spanish edition with an introduction by Angel Viñas was published as Help Spain by Pamiela in 2016.

 Unlikely Warriors (2012)

 Unlikely Warriors: The British in the Spanish Civil War and the Struggle Against Fascism was published by Aurum Press in 2012.
 Baxell described the book as "the first to place the Spanish Civil War within the context of the volunteers' lives, rather than the other way round"; and said it seeks to deliver its narrative "from the perspective of the participants themselves using, wherever possible, their own words".
 The book was shortlisted for the 2013 Political Book Awards political history book of the year.

+Forged in Spain (2023)

+Forged in Spain, published by The Clapton Press in 2023, is a collection of ten biographies recounting the lives of a number of extraordinary men and women who left their families and friends to risk their lives in the Spanish Civil War.